 Established in the early 1970s as a middle-class subdivision, Whitby was built around an artificial lake.
 The area was named after James Cook’s home town in England, and some of the streets bear the names of his ships.

 When Ngāti Toa people took control of the area in the 1820s, their senior tohunga, Nohorua, built a palisaded village near Paremata Point.
 In 1835, Joseph Toms, the first European to settle in the Porirua district, built a whaling station nearby.

 A rum recipe

-Joseph Thoms, who ran a tavern at Paremata, added water to rum to make it go further.
-Then he bolstered it by adding turpentine, disguising the taste with bluestone (copper sulphate).
+Joseph Toms, who ran a tavern at Paremata, added water to rum to make it go further.
+Then he bolstered it by adding turpentine, disguising the taste with bluestone (copper sulfate).
 As he was the sole supplier of liquor in the area, he could sell his ‘chain lightning’ and still retain his customers.

-Thoms had seven boats, crewed by Europeans and Māori.
-One of his best whalers was Te Ua Torikiriki, Nohorua’s daughter, who became Thoms’s wife.
+Toms had seven boats, crewed by Europeans and Māori.
+One of his best whalers was Te Ua Torikiriki, Nohorua’s daughter, who became Toms’s wife.

 Paremata remained a fishing village until the completion of the Wellington–Manawatū railway in 1886.
 With better access, Paremata, Plimmerton (named after John Plimmer, one of the railway’s chief promoters) and Pukerua Bay soon became seaside resorts.